MEET THE LANES

-My hubby Brad and I have two boys — one little, one big — who are funny, messy, energetic, stubborn, sensitive, thoughtful, loud, joyful beings who mentor me every day — knowingly or not — in patience, purpose, passion and unconditional love.
+My hubby Brad and I have two boys — one teen, one tween (send help!).
+They are funny, messy, energetic, stubborn, sensitive, thoughtful, loud, joyful beings who mentor me every day — knowingly or not — in patience, purpose, passion and unconditional love.
 They know how to push all my buttons and touch my heart in the span of six seconds.
 Equal parts exhausting and exhilarating, right?

-On top of the normal ups and downs of family life, we’ve faced some unique circumstances that have shaped us, bonded us and empowered us as a family.
+On top of the normal ups and downs of family life, we’ve faced some unique circumstances that have shaped us, bonded us and empowered us as a family — from autism to cancer, from big wins to deep losses.
 I share those aspects of our journey on my blog, in social media and in speeches because I know there are so many other mamas out there wondering how to navigate rough waters, how to lean on holy forces in challenging times, and how to embrace and explore their kids’ innate gifts and intuitive awareness.
-If sharing pieces of our stories can add light to yours, it’s well worth being vulnerable and transparent about our journey.
+If sharing pieces of our story can add light to yours, it’s well worth being vulnerable and transparent about our journey.

 You can click the tabs below to peek inside some of these experiences + a few favorite resources…

 Our oldest son, Ryder, entered the world in pretty bad shape, with a collapsed lung and his heart in the wrong spot.
 It was terrifying, but he made a miraculous recovery.
 I didn’t fare as well.